spryker/spryker-shop-core/Bundles/SharedCartPage/src/SprykerShop/Yves/SharedCartPage/Theme/default/components/molecules/user-share-list/README.md

 # user-share-list (molecule)

-Displays user share list in my account, where you can change access.
+Displays a share list of user, which you can share shopping cart with certain rights.

 ## Code sample